WICG/local-peer-to-peer/EXPLAINER.md

 ### Transport

 Once the discovery process is completed, the content transfer can use a transport layer protocol of choice such as TCP, UDP, QUIC or other, over any link layer protocol available such as Wi-Fi or Wi-Fi Direct.

+Similar to the discover phase, supporting data exchange over Bluetooth or NFC could be an optional or fallback implementation as alternative transports.

 ## Security and Privacy